Skip to Content

 The stream speed and the volume of water

 The volume and speed of the water play a role in how quickly a rock can be smoothed.
-Faster-moving water, such as in a river or stream, can erode rocks more quickly than slower-moving water, such as in a lake or pond.
+Faster-moving water, such as in a river or stream, can erode rocks faster than slower-moving water, such as in a lake or pond.
 Similarly, a larger volume of water can erode rocks more quickly than a smaller volume.

 The type of rock